gyauelvis/microprocessors-in-code/CONTRIBUTING.md

 - Ensure that your code is organized within the appropriate folders.
 - Create new folders if needed and follow a logical structure.
+- Folders will created for each concept.
+- Name your files appropriately in the correct directories.

 ## Code Style